KPI Bridge Oil to Merge With OceanConnect Marine

 KPI Bridge Oil has signed a deal to acquire OceanConnect Marine, the company confirmed Monday, in a move long rumoured in the bunker industry.

-Bunker Holding, of which KPI is a subsidiary, in understood to have been in talks to buy OCM for several weeks, although as Ship & Bunker reported last month, until now both parties have been tight-lipped on the matter.
+Bunker Holding, of which KPI is a subsidiary, is understood to have been in talks to buy OCM for several weeks, although as Ship & Bunker reported last month, until now both parties have been tight-lipped on the matter.

 The deal is still subject to the receipt of regulatory approval but once completed the new combined company will operate under the name KPI OceanConnect, KPI Bridge Oil said in an emailed statement.